 Accurate tracking, regular inspections, and efficient maintenance of low impact development BMPs is critical for achieving volume and load reductions goals in developed urban areas.

-This case study reviews the data of two Watershed Management Organizations (WMO) maintaining over 200 bioretention facilities in the Minneapolis-St. Paul metropolitan area.
+This case study reviews the data of two Watershed Management Organizations (WMO) maintaining more than 200 bioretention facilities in the Minneapolis-St. Paul metropolitan area.
 Both WMOS have been designing, installing, operating, and maintaining LID BMPs since 2008.
-One WMO utilizes contractors to maintain their facilities, the other utilizes seasonal staff.
+One WMO utilizes contractors to maintain their facilities; the other utilizes seasonal staff.

 Both organizations utilize data collected during maintenance to revise design standards to optimize long-term performance and minimize annual maintenance costs.
 Operations and maintenance experience, actual maintenance costs, design and construction specifications will be shared.

 1. Assess components of an effective tracking and inspections program for long term maintenance of LID BMPs